Skip to Content

 Melbourne is the capital of Victoria and the second biggest city in Australia.
 It is simply a place you have to visit!
 The mix of Victorian and modern architecture is striking and gives Melbourne a unique character.

 Whether it’s summer or winter, there is always an event, this includes sports.
-From watching the F1 in Melbourne to being the home of Australia’s national sport, Aussie Rules, Melbourne is the sporting capital of Australia.
+From Formula 1 to being the home of Australia’s national sport, Aussie Rules, Melbourne is the sporting capital of Australia.

 There’s a reason it’s considered the world’s most livable city!